Discord-Robots/Discordjs-v14-Template/README.md

 - Rename `.env.example` to `.env` (THIS FILE CANNOT HAVE ANY SPACES)

-  **Required**
+  - REQUIRED:

     - Paste in your `BotToken`, `AppID`, `ClientSecret` from the [Discord Developer Portal](https://discord.com/developers/applications)
     - Insert your Developer Guild ID for testing purposes in `DevGuild`
     - Insert a channel id of your choosing to send logs to in `DevChannel`
     - Insert your own UserID as `BotOwnerID`
       - If this is not done, commands with `ownerOnly` will not function and your project will error and crash.
     - Insert your mongoose connection string as `Connect`, Get your free connection string [Here](https://www.mongodb.com/)

       - If you don't know how to get this string, there are videos on this like [this one](https://tinyurl.com/mongo-setup)

     - Insert your desired legacy command prefix as `Prefix`.
       - If you plan to use legacy commands as well, do the following:
         - uncomment line 59 in `./src/Structures/bot.js`,
         - uncomment line 5 in `./src/events/message/messageCreate.js`,
         - and delete file: `./src/events/message/create.js`

 - After you have edited and saved the `env` file to your needs, you are ready ready to start the bot!